-Most of the asthma action plans currently available on-line and through medical specialists incorporate the “zone system”, using the colors green, yellow, and red, to explain different peaks or symptoms.
+Do you have an asthma cough?
+Most of the asthma action plan currently available online and through medical specialists incorporate the “zone system”, using the colors green, yellow, and red, to explain different peaks or symptoms.
 Simply put, green is for non-emergency situations, yellow is for an asthma flare-up that steadily gets worse over time, and red is for those occasions when a flare-up becomes critical.
 Continue reading for more detailed information on each stage of the zone system:

 Green = Good: This part of the zone system explains in detail how a patient should manage their asthma on a daily basis while they are feeling well.
 For an asthma sufferer, this is the optimum zone to be in because it means they are breathing easy and aren’t showing any outward signs of trouble, like wheezing and coughing.
 They can perform their everyday activities with no problem and they are able to get a good night’s sleep.

 Yellow = Caution: The yellow area of the zone system contains the steps that need to be taken if you or your child start presenting the early signs of an asthma flare-up.
 Symptoms can include shortness of breath, wheezing, sleeping difficulty, and a tight feeling in the chest.
 Regular treatment of asthma is usually administered and a physician will include instructions on the plan that describe what you should do if the medicine hasn’t helped you or your child return to the “green zone” within a specific amount of time.
 This usually means a call to the doctor’s office or a repeat dosing of medication.